Heading on a long Tesla road trip with your electric vehicle? Maybe you just got a new Tesla Model Y?

 They focus more on charging level and using a radius to find EV charging stations in.
 You can also play with elevation and other settings to find your optimal route amongst superchargers and other public charging networks.

-There are also some cool features in the filter like the ability to sort chargers by
+There are also some cool features in this EV trip planner like the ability to sort chargers by

 - charging plug type